 Examples:

-The tone is casual and expressive.
+The tone is casual, expressive, and often humorous.

 Friends & Relationships